-Everyday, the routine went on and on.
+The routine continued every day.
 Working with Femi Omari was hectic.
-Most times, she stayed with him until 10p.m when everyone would have gone.
+Most times, she stayed with him until 10 p.m when everyone would have gone.

-One day, immediately he got to the office, he dropped some dollars on his table, right before Idara.
+One day morning as he got to the office, he dropped some dollars on his table, right before Idara.

 “I hate to see people who do corporate jobs like this one in cheap shoes.
-Take that money and buy yourself a high-quality heels,” he said, moving his face to his laptop.
+Take that money and buy yourself some quality heels,” he said, moving his face to his laptop.

-Idara’s cheeks flushed bright pink, either with humiliation or indignation.
-She wasn’t quite sure if he was really referring to her.
+Idara’s cheeks flushed bright pink, with humiliation.
+She wasn’t quite sure he was referring to her.

-“Mr. Femi, I am not comfortable wearing very high heel shoes.”
+“Mr. Femi, I am not comfortable wearing very high-heeled shoes.”

-“Miss Idara,” he called her name for the first time, “there are shoes that are comfortable, mostly block heel shoes.
+“Miss Idara,” he said, calling her name for the first time, “there are high-heeled shoes that are comfortable like block heels.
 They are comfortable.
-My mom who is fifty years of age wears them comfortably to work.
-I don’t like the kind of cheap stilettos you wear to work, they are shaky heels.
-Take that money, and ask the driver to take you to Tiana’s place to shop for shoes.”
+My mom who is 50 years old wears them to work.
+I don’t like the kind of cheap stilettos you wear to work.
+They are shaky heels.
+Take that money and ask the driver to take you to Tanna’s place to shop for shoes.”

 “Thank you, Mr. Femi,” she said.

-“Okay Mr. Femi.
-Thank you,” she said calmly, took the money, and walked away.
-He stared at her as she slammed the door.
+“Okay, Mr. Femi.
+Thank you,” she said calmly.
+She took the money from the table and walked away.
+Femi stared at her as she slammed the door.

-He never takes his eyes off her and he wondered how long it was going to take to get used to seeing her without his heart trembling.
-But whatever happens, he was never going to ask a staff of his company out.
+He wondered how long it would take before he could get used to seeing her without trembling.
+But whatever happened, he was never going to ask a staff of his company out.

 “Yeah.
-Block heels.
-Wedge.
-And a few high heel shoes but not too high like yours,” Idara said, pointing at the lady’s feet.
+Block heels, wedges and a few high-heeled shoes that are not as high as yours,” Idara said, pointing at the lady’s feet.

-Tiana laughed.
+The lady laughed.
 “You see my height?
-You can’t catch me wearing something lower than this.”
-She giggled and walked away, showing her around the shoe collections while she picked the designs she wanted.
+You can’t catch me wearing something lower than this.
+By the way, I’m Tanna.”
+She giggled and walked away while showing Idara around the shoe collections area and allowing her to pick the designs she wanted.

 When Idara saw the prices on the shoes, she was flabbergasted.
-She had never owned a shoe worth fifteen thousand naira, and today, she was seeing shoes worth fifty thousand naira and it was striking because she’d already lost interest in buying them.
+She had never owned a shoe worth 15,000 naira before now.

 “These shoes are expensive,” she said with a frown on her face.

-“Yes they are expensive shoes.
+“Yes, they are expensive shoes.
 Did Femi not tell you they are designers?
-He comes here to shop for his mom,” Tiana asked.
+He comes here to shop for his mom,” Tanna said.

 Idara shrugged.
-“I can find these shoes at Balogun market for 10k or less.”
+“I can find these shoes in Eket for 7,000 Naira or less.”

-Tiana laughed, rolling her eyes.
-“Hey, you’re too pretty to be patronizing some local market for designers shoes.
-Those are fake shoes.”
+Tanna laughed, rolling her eyes.
+“Hey, you’re too pretty to be patronizing some local market for designer shoes.
+Those are fake.”

 Idara swallowed hard.

-“If anything happens to the shoes, we have a warrantee card in their boxes.
-It’s one full year warranty, and it’s exclusively for real designers like this one.”
+“If anything happens to these shoes, we have warranty cards in their boxes.
+It’s a 1-year warranty, and it’s exclusive to designer items like these ones.”

 “Okay.
-It’s just that this isn’t my money, I wouldn’t buy these shoes…”
+It’s just that this isn’t my money.
+Normally, I wouldn’t buy these shoes…”

-“It’s fine,” Tiana smiled.
+“It’s fine,” Tanna smiled.
 “It seems you are Femi’s new babe?”
 She winked at Idara, her long lashes touching her face.

-“I am his assistant,” she said boldly, looking into Tiana’s face to see if she could find disappointment written there.
+“I am his assistant,” Idara replied boldly, looking into Tanna’s face to see if she could find disappointment written there.

 “Oh.
 New assistant?
 There was this guy that used to work with him.”

-“I am two months old.
-I started working in September.”
+“I am 2 months old.
+I started working with him in September.”

 Idara smiled.
 “I hope that one day, I will be able to afford these shoes on my own.”

 “Look at this fine girl?
-Don’t you have a Sugar Daddy en?”
-Tiana asked, giggling and winking at Idara at the same time.
+Don’t you have a Sugar Daddy eh?”
+Tanna asked, giggling and winking at Idara at the same time.

 “Sugar Daddy for what?”

-“For good money to shop Tiana’s shoes,” she said.
+“For good money to shop Tanna’s shoes,” she said.

-Idara gave a mean stare at her fair bleached skin that revealed green veins on her legs.
-And she thought to tell her to use all her designers shoes money to buy herself a good cream for fair skin women.
+Idara gave a mean stare but decided not to respond.
+She thought to tell her to use all the money realized from the sales of designers’ shoes to buy herself a good cream for light-skinned women.

-She counted out money for the shoes and handed to her quietly.
+She brought out the money for the shoes and handed them to her quietly.
 “He gave me dollars,” she said.

-“Wow, this Femi en,” Tiana laughed, counting the money.
-“I own you some balance.”
+“Wow, this Femi eh,” Tanna laughed, counting the money.
+“I owe you some balance.”

 “Okay.
 Do you have anything worth that amount?”

-“Emm…” Tiana said, looking around the shop, “Yes!
-I have a Victoria Secrets panty.”
+“Emm…” Tanna said, looking around the shop, “Yes!
+I have Victoria Secrets panties.”

-“Hell no. Let me have my change,” Idara said hastily as she piled up in her arms, boxes of shoes.
-Tiana shook her head and handed her her balance in Nigerian Naira.
+“Hell no. Let me have my change,” Idara said hastily as she piled up the boxes of shoes in her arms.
+Tanna shook her head and handed her her balance in Naira.